machawk1/wail/README.md

 WAIL is written in Python and compiled to a native executable using `pyInstaller`.

+# Electron Wail
+To run/build the electron portion of wail without going into directory electron.
+The scrip **doElectron.sh** can be run with the following commands

+    1. install: installs the required packages from npm

+    2. start-dev: start the webpack dev server and starts up electron with the dev flag (runs both the dev and start-electron-dev commands)

+    3. install-start: executes both install and start-dev

+    4. package: build wail electron for the current os

+    5. package-all: builds wail electron for all supported os

 <h2>Installing WAIL</h2>

 See the <a href="http://machawk1.github.io/wail/#download">download section on the WAIL homepage</a> to download the application, install it, and for basic usage.

 <h2>Running WAIL</h2>

 This section is intended only to run WAIL from source.
 To download the compiled application, see the <a href="http://machawk1.github.io/wail/#download">downloads section</a>.

 End-user execution is meant to be accessed through the binary file, either WAIL.app on MacOS X or WAIL.exe on Windows (7+).